Current Size: 100%

 The Howard University School of Social Work (HUSSW) continues its tradition of preparing Masters and Doctoral level students for real world practice, research and training through opportunities that inform and educate.

-The 85th Anniversary of the Howard University School of Social Work is being recognized with a kick off celebration held during the Council on Social Work Education Annual Program Meeting the premiere annual meeting for social work educators.
-Please join us for the 85th Anniversary celebration on Thursday, November 19, 2020 at 7 PM.
-Click on the link below.
+The 85th Anniversary of the Howard University School of Social Work was recognized with a kick off celebration held during the Council on Social Work Education Annual Program Meeting -- the premiere annual meeting for social work educators.
+The 85th Anniversary celebration took place virtually on Thursday, November 19, 2020 at 7 PM.

 The banner at the top of the page displays pictures of Social Justice pioneers (From L-R) Lucy Diggs-Slowe, Dorie Ladner and HU School of Socal Work students on Capitol Hill.
 Lucy Diggs Slowe was an American educator at Howard University.
 She was an athlete, and the first Black woman to serve as Dean of Women at any American university.
 Dean Slowe was a founder of Alpha Kappa Alpha sorority in 1922, the first sorority founded by African-American women.
 Dorie Ladner (born June 28, 1942) is a Student Nonviolent Coordinating Committee (SNCC) veteran, Howard University School of Social Work alum and long time social worker at D.C.
 General Hospital.
 In addition to her busy work even in retirement she is a radio talk show host and remains a lifelong Civil Rights activist.
 The Masters level Social Work students pictured are part of a group students participating in Capitol Hill Day learning about the legislative process and speaking with their congressional representatives.

-Click on the specific Monograph you want to read and a PDF will load.
+Click on the specific Monograph you want to read below: